 Our goal is to give you the skills to compete in agility with excellence, regardless of your goals.

 I have been training in agility nearly my entire life.
 With more than twenty years of experience, I have had the opportunities to work with hundreds of dogs within a large variety of breeds.

-I began my agility journey with an American Eskimo and a Westie.
+I began my agility journey with an American Eskimo and a Westie, both loaner dogs from people in our local training club.
 In 1999, I began competing with my first Shetland Sheepdog, Buddy.
 Buddy’s lesson to me was about connection and bond.
 While running him, I knew that agility was what I was meant to do.

-Buddy’s agility career was cut short due to an injury, but we spent 15 amazing years together as a team!
+Buddy’s agility career was cut short due to an injury, but we spent 15 amazing years together as a team off the agility course!

 In 2003, Ty became apart of my life and my agility career took off like a rocket.
 He was 3-years old and not completely sure of himself, but together, we blossomed into an incredible team, on and off the course!

-In 2013, I moved to WA state and opened my training school, Synergy Dog Sports that offers in-person group classes, private lessons, seminars, online classes, and video analysis.
+In 2013, I moved to WA state and opened my training school, Synergy Dog Sports that offered in-person group classes, private lessons, seminars, online classes, and video analysis.
+In 2020, Synergy Dog Sports moved 100% online.
 Over the years of my agility career, I have learned from many of the “greats.”
 I believe in agility handling and training from the dog’s perspective, and finding ways for agility handlers of all ages to handle intuitively and with efficiency.
 In 2015, I added mindset training to my agility program, working with Dr. Kathrine McAleese on a regular basis.
 In 2018, I completed my certification as a OneMind Dogs Coach.
 In 2019, I joined the staff as an instructor for the Fenzi Dog Sports Academy.